skhidrapure/Final_Project/README.md

-# Analysing effects of the Pandemic on Stock Market
+# Analyzing effects of the Pandemic on Stock Market

 ## Overall (Soria)
 The project is about comparing stocks from companies who produce vaccines and the health care sector in general.